Gatto Rosso

 Booking and Logistics

 Booking difficulty is easy.
 Gatto Rosso is not operating at the kind of demand pressure that requires weeks of advance planning.
 That said, it is a well-regarded local institution with a loyal returning clientele, so booking ahead for weekend lunch or dinner is sensible, especially if you are visiting Taranto during the summer months when the city draws more visitors.
-Phone and online booking details are not listed in our current data, so checking directly with your hotel concierge or searching the restaurant by name for current contact information before you arrive is the practical approach.
+For the most current phone or online booking details, check directly with your hotel concierge or search the restaurant by name before you arrive.
 The address is Via Cavour, 2, in central Taranto.

 Know Before You Go